Network-Aware Flexibility Requests for Distribution-Level Flexibility Markets: Creation of FlexRequest by the DSO

-When formulating such a problem, considering the uncertainty of injections in the distribution network, the question of who should be responsible to cover for the imbalance arises.

-The \emph{FlexRequests} can be thought of as a way of covering for the imbalance created following a forecast error.
-For example, if the load demand is higher than planned, upward flexibility will be activated to keep the balance.
-In order to make sure that the activation of the \emph{FlexRequests} will cover for any value of the forecast error, and that the power balance will hold, we need to have the following requirement on the factors $\alpha$:

-On the other hand, one could consider that the DSO is not responsible for the imbalances and make the assumption that the energy necessary to cover them is generated in other parts of the network and received through the slack bus.
-In this case, \emph{FlexRequests} are used to ensure that the distribution network will be able to handle the associated changes in terms of line flows and voltages.
-Since the activation of the \emph{FlexRequests} does not modify the balance, the sum of $\alpha$ should be zero.
-The nodal balance at the slack bus should also be updated accordingly:
+The realizations of uncertainty and the activation of \emph{FlexRequests} are causes for imbalance in the nodal active and reactive balance equations.
+Since power balancing is the responsibility of the retail company and not the DSO, it is considered that the DSO is not in charge of resolving imbalances.
+The DSO is responsible for relieving congestions, keeping nodal voltages within limits, and ensuring a safe grid operation.
+Therefore, the energy necessary to cover them is assumed to be generated in other parts of the network and received through the slack bus. \emph{FlexRequests} are used to ensure that the distribution network will be able to handle the associated changes in terms of line flows and voltages.
+Since the activation of the \emph{FlexRequests} does not modify the balance, the sum of $\alpha_{n,t}$ of the non-reference buses should be equal to 0, as in \eqref{sum_bal2}.
+The nodal balance at the slack bus should also be updated accordingly as in \eqref{pref}-\eqref{qref}.
+In the case of a radial network, the balance is ensured for any realization of the uncertainty when including these constraints.
+The main variables of the problem, that are submitted to the flexibility market, are $P_{n,t}^\text{R-}$ and $P_{n,t}^\text{R+}$, the downward and upward \emph{FlexRequest} at each bus defined in \eqref{req_def}.